 Spring Semester Required Courses (These cannot be waived)

-- Taxation of International Business Transactions (3 credits)
+- Taxation of International Business Transactions (3 credits); and

 - Tax Treaties (4 credits)

-You must also take the following Tax Policy course (The policy course cannot be waived):
+You must also take one of the following spring semester tax policy courses (The policy course cannot be waived):

-- Comparative Tax Policy Seminar (spring semester) – 2 credits
+- Comparative Tax Policy Seminar (2 credits); or

 - Tax Policy and Public Finance Colloquium (4 credits)